kjell/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+White cloud of mist
-I am off to bed - but ah!
+he starts to grind the rice,
-Over the orchid
+cherry-blossoms . . .